A Police K-9 Bit Its Handler 6 Times. What to do?

 -

-Once the marker training was going well with learning new obedience commands I would start training tug work with the dog.
+Once the marker training was going well with learning new obedience commands, I would start training tug work with the dog.

 They are:

-- All toys are my toys
+- All toys are the handlers toys

-- He must go get the toy and bring it back when I toss the toy
+- He must go get the toy and bring it back when I toss the toy.

 0 Comments